aposte7/blog-system/README.md

 ## 8) Database and storage (Supabase)

--   Schema is provided in `sql/` (e.g., `sql/schema.sql`).
+-   Schema is provided in sql/ (for example, sql/schema.sql).
 Open Supabase → SQL Editor and run it.
-If prompted, enable the `pgcrypto` extension for UUIDs.
+If prompted, enable the pgcrypto extension for UUIDs.
--   Create your Supabase project (you can name it "blog").
-The app doesn’t require a custom DB schema name; the default `public` schema is fine.
+-   Create your Supabase project named “blog”.
+The default public schema is fine.
--   Create a Storage bucket named `blog-images` for post/user images.
+-   Create a Storage bucket named blog-images for post/user images.

 What the SQL creates (brief)

--   profiles: author/user info (linked to `auth.users`)
+-   profiles: author/user info (linked to auth.users)
 -   categories and tags: taxonomy
--   posts: blog posts; FKs to profiles (author) and categories
+-   posts: blog posts; foreign keys to profiles (author) and categories
 -   post_tags: many-to-many join between posts and tags
 -   comments: post comments
--   optional media tables (if present): to track uploaded assets
+-   optional media tables (if present): track uploaded assets

 RLS (high level)

 -   Enable RLS and add policies so the public site can read published posts and active taxonomy, while writes are limited to authenticated users or admins.
--   Storage: allow public read on `blog-images` (if desired) and authenticated writes.
-You can tighten this per your needs.
+-   Storage: allow public read on blog-images (if desired) and authenticated writes.
+Tighten per your needs.

 Environment

--   Set `.env.local` as shown above (`NEXT_PUBLIC_SUPABASE_URL_ENDPOINT`, `SUPABASE_PRIVATE_KEY` or anon key).
+-   Set .env.local as shown above (NEXT_PUBLIC_SUPABASE_URL_ENDPOINT, SUPABASE_PRIVATE_KEY or anon key).
--   Use anon/public keys in the browser; route privileged operations through API routes.
+-   Use anon/public keys in the browser; route privileged